JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginName`
 {#patchPluginXml-pluginName}

-The user-visible plugin display name (Title Case).
+The user-visible plugin display name.
+It should use Title Case.

 The provided value will be set as a value of the [`<name>`](plugin_configuration_file.md#idea-plugin__name) element.